Definitions

 - tbl_to_derive_pk - db.table to automatically derive the unexpected_rows_pk from.
 Note: only one of tbl_to_derive_pk or unexpected_rows_pk arguments need to be provided.
 It is mandatory to provide one of these arguments when using tag_source_data as True. hen tag_source_data is False, this is not mandatory, but still recommended.

-) controls whether the processed keys column value should be sorted or not.
-Default: False. - gx_result_format - great expectations result format.
+- gx_result_format - great expectations result format.
 Default: "COMPLETE".

 - tag_source_data - when set to true, this will ensure that the DQ process ends by tagging the source data with an additional column with information about the DQ results.
 This column makes it possible to identify if the DQ run was succeeded in general and, if not, it unlocks the insights to know what specific rows have made the DQ validations fail and why.
 Default: False.
 Note: it only works if result_sink_explode is True, gx_result_format is COMPLETE, fail_on_error is False (which is done automatically when you specify tag_source_data as True) and tbl_to_derive_pk or unexpected_rows_pk is configured.